jovanlanik/ffclock/README.md

 # ffclock
 A simple clock to put somewhere in the ff toolbar.
-Meant to be used css like this:
+Meant to be used css with like this:
 ```
 /* Clock extension */
 #clean_simple_clock-browser-action {